Two main parts

 Jesus is led to a desolate area so that, while he is fasting, he can experience unparalleled temptations at the hands of God's great adversary (Matthew 4:1 - 11, Mark 1:12 - 13, Luke 4:1 - 13).
 His experience and overcoming of evil will spiritually prepare the Lord to begin, in just a few months, the second phase of his ministry.

-Jesus' fast, and the devil's forty day long marathon to tempt him into sinning, likely begin on the Day of Atonement, or Yom Kippur, which occurred on Wednesday, September 11.
+Jesus' fast, and the devil's forty-day long marathon to tempt him, likely begins on the Day of Atonement (Yom Kippur) that occurred on Wednesday, September 11.

 Both Matthew and Luke each list three specific temptations, directed at our Savior, toward the end of his fast.
 Satan's last subtle lies were chosen to appeal to any human-based weaknesses and desires Jesus might choose to indulge.

 The last, and perhaps greatest, temptation that came to Christ was to forego the prophetic trials, pain and tortuous death that awaited him and instead immediately rule over mankind (Matthew 4:8 - 10, Luke 4:5 - 8).
-The "catch," as always is the case with anything evil offers, was that he had to worship the devil as if he were god and serve him instead of his Father.
+The "catch" was that he had to worship the devil as if he were god and serve him instead of his Father.

 Temptation ends . . . for now

 Satan's concentrated temptations finally ended on Sunday, October 20, exactly forty days after they began.
-The devil will, of course, soon pickup where he left off and continue to tempt the Lord throughout his ministry.
+The devil will, of course, soon continue where he left off and tempt the Lord throughout his ministry.

 After overcoming the temptation of the adversary, the "god of this world" (John 12:31, 2Corinthians 4:4) Jesus, in a weakened physical state, is ministered to by angels (Matthew 4:11, Mark 1:13).
 After what was likely a few days of regaining his strength, he makes the journey back to Bethabara and arrives there near the end of October (John 1:28).